-For something you spend most of your life in, you want the best option for you.
+For something you spend a third of your life in, you want the best option for you.
 A mattress is an important aspect in your life, knowing that sleep is imperative to a healthy lifestyle.
 But with so many options, it may be overwhelming to find the one that is perfect for you.
 Here’s a little more info on three types of mattresses: innerspring, specialty and hybrid.
 If you’re still wondering which one you think would be best for you, stop in to any Gardner-White location and speak with one of our bedding experts.
 They’ll listen to your needs and find you the mattress best for you!

 Innerspring mattresses are easily the most popular and well-known mattress type.
 Dating back to 1871, the innerspring mattress has come a long way.
 Manufacturers have been working to discover new ways to improve various sleeping preferences.

 There are many versions of the innerspring mattress, such as the coil type.
 The layers of an innerspring mattress usually include the steel springs, a felt pad for a smooth surface and insulation, and a foam layer for a cushioned surface.
 The original spring mattress has steel springs connected into a single unit, while many manufacturers have created individually wrapped pocketed coils.
 Individually wrapped pocketed coils provide extra support and help with motion isolation.